DavisStanko/DavisStanko/README.md

 🎿 I love to ski and used to race.

-🎹 I play piano and am Grade 8 in the RCM.
+🎹 I've played piano my whole life.

 ### Contact Me
 📞 (647)706-3373